 Anopheles sacharovi are sometimes difficult to control, with resistance to DDT and dieldrin being demonstrated in Greece .
 In Turkey, An. sacharovi have been found to be resistant to DDT and dieldrin but susceptible to malathion, fenitrothion, propoxur, bendiocarbs, lambdacyhalotrhin, permetrhin, cyfluthrin, etofenprox and deltamethrin , whereas an earlier study found that, in some regions, it was resistant to multiple insecticides .
 Aerial application of water-based pyrethroids to agricultural land in Greece produced a 61–89% reduction in mosquito populations .
 However, this method is not currently permitted in the majority of EU countries..
 Wide scale environmental management and national interruption of rice cultivation was implemented with the use of IRS in Armenia to successfully control malaria in the 1950s and 60s .
 Environmental control such as drainage, filling, environmental modification and planting of eucalyptus trees for drying land with a high water tables are also used .
 Larvae are difficult to control due to numerous aquatic habitats .

-The large-scale decline of malaria vectors in Italy in the 1920s and 30s employed a variety of strategies, including land reclamation (involving digging drainage channels to drain swamps), larviciding (including aerial treatments), and huts to trap overwintering females.
+The large-scale reduction of malaria vectors in Italy in the 1920s and 30s involved a variety of strategies, including land reclamation (digging drainage channels to drain swamps), larviciding (including aerial treatments), and huts to trap overwintering females.
 Personal protective measures to reduce the risk of mosquito bites include the use of mosquito bed nets (preferably insecticide-treated nets), sleeping or resting in screened or air-conditioned rooms, the wearing of clothes that cover most of the body, and the use of mosquito repellent in accordance with the instructions indicated on the product label.